Hiring

 So Which One Matters More?

 If you have both, great.
-You're in a strong position.
+You are in a strong position.

 If you have experience but coast on autopilot, expect to be outpaced by someone with less time in the field but more fire in their belly.

-If you're earlier in your career and worried about your resume, stop.
-Focus on what you can control: how you prepare, how you communicate, and how you respond when things don't go your way.
+If you are earlier in your career and worried about your resume, stop.
+Focus on what you can control: how you prepare, how you communicate, and how you respond when things do not go your way.

-That's what we're watching for.
-And that's what gets people hired.
+That is what we are watching for.
+And that is what gets people hired.